-And instead of the follow-me-follow you strategy, BBC gives you an opportunity to work on “tasks”.
+And instead of the follow-me-follow you strategy, Dare to Conquer gives you an opportunity to work on “tasks”.
 For example, if someone needs help with sharing their pin, they open a task.
 You then go on a complete the task for them… if you want to and more importantly, if it fits with your niche.
 And by completing a task, you “earn” points which then allows you to raise your own task.
 Cool!

 Grow Your Pinterest Followers #5- Create Awesome Quality Images

 I’m sure you’ve all heard that Pinterest is a visual search engine.
 Right?
 Okay, so this means that us human users use visuals to decide on whether we want to click, pin, save, or skip a pin.

 Your pins need to be visually appealing.
 Images, colors, text, and font all need to be considered.

 If your font is hard to read, it’s going to be skipped.

 If your image is poor or overly graphic, it’s going to be skipped.
 (I recently saw a pin with an image of a butt hole.
 An honest to goodness anus hole.
 To be fair, it was a pin about how to counter so and so butt problems, but really… or should I say, butt really?!
 Choose your images wisely!
 Good grief!

 Your colors?
 They need to be bright and inviting.
 Very light and very dark pins don’t do well.
 The same goes for blue.
 For some reason, studies have shown that Red and Orange pins outperform blue pins.
 It’s a science… it really is.